 - The findings relate to breaches of the MLRs 2017, which protect the public from the serious consequences of money laundering and terrorist financing.
-The associated risks were heightened given the high proportion of the firm's work that was 'in scope' of the MLRs 2017. - Its conduct was a breach of its regulatory obligations which persisted for longer than was reasonable.
+The associated risks were heightened given the high proportion of the firm's work that was 'in scope' of the MLRs 2017. - The firm failed to have proper regard to the SRA's guidance and warning notices which explained what was required, the risks that failure to comply with AML requirements posed, and the regulatory consequences of failing to comply. - Its conduct was a breach of its regulatory obligations which persisted for longer than was reasonable.